Boxylmer/SorptionModels.jl/docs/src/models/fundamental_models.md

 The NELF model is a fundamental model that describes sorption in polymers through lattice fluid equations of state.
 The actual underlying equation of state
 ```@docs
-PolymerMembranes.predict_concentration(::NELFModel, ::Any, ::Any, ::Any, ::Any)
+SorptionModels.predict_concentration(::NELFModel, ::Any, ::Any, ::Any, ::Any)

 ```